HayaaQutaishat/CS50W-Project4-Network/README.md

 ### Project purpose :

 Design a Twitter-like social network website for making posts and following users.
 (Single Page aApplication) Using Python, JavaScript, HTML, and CSS, complete the implementation of a social network that allows users to make posts, follow other users, and “like” posts.
-You must fulfill the following requirements:

 <img width="1440" alt="Screen Shot 2022-08-17 at 6 05 52 PM" src="https://user-images.githubusercontent.com/95029840/185188677-e66b517f-f5fd-4575-9243-967cf0c0a6eb.png">